ssorj/quiver/impls/README.md

      [5] host              The socket name
-     [6] port              The socket port (or '-') [7] path              A named source or target for a message, often a queue [8] messages          Number of messages to transfer [9] body-size         Length of generated message body [10] credit-window     Size of credit window to maintain [11] transaction-size  Size of transaction batches; 0 for no transactions [12] flags             Comma-separated list of named tokens
+     [6] port              The socket port (or '-') [7] path              A named source or target for a message, often a queue [8] duration
+     [9] count             Number of messages to transfer [10] body-size         Length of generated message body [11] credit-window     Size of credit window to maintain [12] transaction-size  Size of transaction batches; 0 for no transactions [13] flags             Comma-separated list of named tokens

 If an implementation does not support a particular `connection-mode` or `channel-mode`, for instance `server`, it should raise an error at